PlasmaPy/PlasmaPy/docs/contributing/testing_guide.rst

   - Navigate to the top-level directory (probably named :file:`PlasmaPy/`) in your local clone of PlasmaPy's repository.

-  - If you are on MacOS or Linux, run:
+  - If you are on macOS or Linux, run:

     .. code-block:: console